Visas

 For verified guidance:

-• 1345 (Immigration Contact Center): Korean-language service runs 24 hours; multilingual service in 20 languages is available on weekdays during published hours.
+• 1345 (Immigration Contact Center): weekdays 9 AM to 10 PM, with multilingual service in 20 languages (services after 6 PM are limited to Korean, English, and Chinese).
 Verify current hours at hi.go.kr before calling.

 • HiKorea: the online portal for immigration appointments and status checks.
-The E-7-M specific page was not yet indexed as of May 7, 2026.
-Check regularly.
+Check regularly for E-7-M-specific updates.

 • Your designated college's international student office: they should have current guidance on the program as it develops.